dudeperf3ct/dudeperf3ct.github.io/content/posts/context_parallelism.md

 Next, it extends the [DeepSpeed-Ulysses](#ulysses-attention) to support modern attention approaches such as Grouped-query attention (GQA) and Multi-query attention (MQA) in addition to Multi-head attention (MHA).

 Using these techniques along with various PyTorch optimisations such as activation checkpointing, fused kernels, ALST demonstrates training of models with multi-million sequence lengths.
+[ArcticTraining](https://github.com/snowflakedb/ArcticTraining) framework and [DeepSpeed](https://www.deepspeed.ai/tutorials/ulysses-alst-sequence-parallelism/)) library implement these optimizations to enable training of LLMs with extremely long context lengths.

 ## Wrap Up